Do you want to know how to start writing as a career change?

 For much better and far more accurate analysis and results, many writers, including myself, use a dedicated online grammar and spelling checker.
 I have been using Grammarly for some years now and it works perfectly for me.

-Both of these are excellent writing tools and come in both free and paid pro versions.
+It is an excellent writing tool and comes in both a free and pro version.

 How can I turn being a writer into a paying job?